Your First Component (Windows)

 6. Description: description shown in tooltip when mouse is over the component icon in the menu.

-7. For the purposes of this guide, we will accept the defaults and click Finish
+7. For the purposes of this guide, let’s chek the “Provide Sample Code”, and then click Finish

 8. A new solution called HelloGrasshopper should open… HelloGrasshopper Solution